BBOPlace-Bench: Benchmarking Black-Box Optimization for Chip Placement: Conclusions and Discussions

 \section{Conclusions and Discussions}

 In this paper, we propose BBOPlace-Bench, which is the first BBO benchmark for chip placement.
-BBOPlace-Bench decouples problem formulation, optimization algorithm, and evaluation, offering a flexible framework that allows users to easily implement and test their BBO algorithms, with the hope of facilitating the application of BBO, as well as better solving the significant problem of chip placement.
-One limitation of this paper is that we used the commercial software \emph{Cadence Innovus} for PPA evaluation.
-We plan to integrate open-source EDA tools (e.g., OpenROAD~\cite{openroad} and iEDA~\cite{ieda}) into our benchmark to facilitate comprehensive performance evaluation for users without the commercial license.
+BBOPlace-Bench decouples problem formulation, optimization algorithm, and evaluation, offering a flexible framework that allows users to easily implement and test their BBO algorithms.
+The framework is intended to facilitate the application of BBO and help address the significant problem of chip placement.
+One limitation of this paper is that we used the EarlyGlobalRoute software tool for PPA evaluation.
+We plan to integrate open-source EDA tools (e.g., OpenROAD~\cite{openroad} and iEDA~\cite{ieda}) into our benchmark to facilitate comprehensive performance evaluation in fully open-source workflows.
 We also plan to incorporate more advanced chip designs, which can broaden the set of available test cases.
-One interesting future work is to apply fitness landscape analysis~\cite{ela,ela-1,ela-2} to unravel the intrinsic properties of chip placement problems, which can deepen our understanding and thereby guide the development of more targeted BBO algorithms tailored to address the specific challenges of this domain.
+One interesting future direction is to apply fitness landscape analysis~\cite{ela,ela-1,ela-2} to unravel the intrinsic properties of chip placement problems, which may deepen our understanding and thereby guide the development of more targeted BBO algorithms tailored to address the specific challenges of this domain.

 Based on our empirical findings, several promising directions emerge for advancing BBO for chip placement, each addressing critical challenges in the field:

 \begin{itemize}